rudymatela/leancheck-instances/README.md

 [![leancheck-instances on Stackage LTS][stackage-lts-badge]][leancheck-instances-on-stackage-lts] [![leancheck-instances on Stackage Nightly][stackage-nightly-badge]][leancheck-instances-on-stackage-nightly]

-__WORK IN PROGRESS -- MOST OF THE LINKS OR INSTRUCTIONS HERE DO NOT WORK__

 This package extends [LeanCheck] by providing [`Listable`] instances for common types provided by the Haskell Platform.